 What you need to bear in mind is that five card poker and poker in general is primarily a game of skill and secondarily a game of luck.
 Roulette or slot games for example do not require any particular skills compared to poker that does.

-Lets start with the very basic of how you play five card stud.
+Lets start with the very basic of how to deal 5 card stud and in general how you play five card stud.